thiadeliria/KenKen/README.md

 ## Constraint Propagation
 We apply propagation to detect possible failures in future value assignments during search.
 By "looking ahead" at unassigned variables, we can eliminate constraint-incompatible values.
-Once we find assignments that violate a constraint, we remove (*prune*) those values from their corresponding domains.
+Once we find assignments that violate a constraint, we "prune" those values from their corresponding domains.

 ### Forward Checking